 Conclusion

-Whole life can help provide better diversification, risk-adjusted, and tax-efficient returns than taxable bonds for high net worth clients who are planning for retirement.
+Whole life can help provide better diversification, risk-adjusted, and tax-efficient returns than taxable bonds for high net worth clients as well as a wealth of tax-efficient financial planning strategies for those who are planning for retirement

 The difficulty is finding an advisor who is willing to work in your best interest to create a solution that benefits you instead of his or her business interests.